 Despite the COVID-19 crisis we managed to succeed the roll-out of our strategy which is fully focused around strengthening our niche position on the market and making our insurance products accessible to a large audience.
 We successfully implemented a partnership with TAF a leading authorized agent on the Dutch market for term life.
-The objective is to extend the mandate disability products in 2021.
-Next to the existing portfolio of credit protection products we are investigating the opportunities to expand our specialism to other international BNP Paribas Cardif niche segments such as extended warranties and other property and casualty products with the aim to start partnerships from 2021.
+The objective is to extend the mandate expand our specialism to other international BNP Paribas Cardif niche segments such as extended warranties and other property and casualty products with the aim to start partnerships from 2021.